Fleet Managers Guide Follow

-You can also find this information and granular trip data on the left-hand side of the details panel.
+You can also find this information and granular trip data on the left-hand side of the Vehicle Details panel.

 Name your vehicles to be able to tell them apart distinctly.

-From the resources panel in the dashboard, hover over the vehicle you would like to rename.
+From the Vehicles pop out in the Vehicles Tab, hover over the vehicle you would like to rename.
 Select the pencil, then type in your desired name.
 Select the checkmark to confirm the change or the ‘x’ to discard changes.